navivi/k8s-training/day-2/task-8/README.md

 # Task-8: Volume Mount the Pod Storage into 2 Containers in it.
-The emptyDir Volume
 ![Lets-Chat Architecture](2-containers-pod.png)
 1. Add another container to Lets-Chat-Web Pod.
 The second conatiner will be responsible to logrotate the log file of Lets-Chat-Web.